I am pleased to announce the semi-annual Grove Music Online Spoof Article Contest is now open for 2022!

-- Articles will be judged by a mix of staff and outside judges including Grove Music’s Editor in Chief Deane Root, Editor Anna-Lise Santella, and a guest to be named later.
+- Entries will be judged by Grove Music’s Editor in Chief Deane Root, Acquisitions Editor Scott Gleason, and a guest to be named later.

 - Judges will consider the following criteria: